Adopting a Pet

 - All adoptable animals have passed a health and behavioral evaluation.

 If you adopt from us:

 - All dogs and cats must be spayed or neutered and microchipped.

 - Dogs and cats will have received appropriate vaccinations.

 - Dogs will receive a Municipality of Anchorage license.

 Before you adopt:

-Making the decision to bring a pet into our family is a life-long commitment.
+Making the decision to bring a pet into your family is a serious commitment.
 Please consider the decision carefully.
 To help you out, please see the below articles: